munificent/craftinginterpreters/book/calls-and-functions.md

-^title Calls and Functions
-^part A Bytecode Virtual Machine

 > Any problem in computer science can be solved with another level of
 > indirection.
 Except for the problem of too many layers of indirection.
 >